Want a steady stream of new physical therapy patients coming in to your practice? Then you need more than just one form of PT marketing…

 Which is NOT what we want considering Google is the #1-used search engine in the U.S!

-So if your address OR hours change (like for holidays) make sure to update it in Google My Business!
+So if your address OR hours change (like for holidays) make sure to update it in Google Business Profile!

 Another benefit to keeping your information totally up-to-date is you’ll be found easier on Google Maps.

-If someone uses Google Maps to search for a local physical therapist, your correct and updated information on the internet (including Google My Business) will enable your ranking in Google Maps to be higher than those (meaning, your competitors) who don’t take the time.
+If someone uses Google Maps to search for a local physical therapist, your correct and updated information on the internet (including Google Business Profile) will enable your ranking in Google Maps to be higher than those (meaning, your competitors) who don’t take the time.

 So make sure your contact information is correct on these websites too:

 - Other social media accounts

 Plus, Google Maps results show up even BEFORE organic results…